|About Safety||Posted: 10:55 AM - 7/24/02|

 |OSHA TRAINING REQUIREMENTS: Safety training is essential to instill hazard awareness and protect employees from occupational injuries and illnesses.
 OSHA requires the employer to train employees in the safety and health aspects of their jobs.
 Find out what "certified," "competent" and "qualified" mean. |

-SC Budget and Control Board TRAINING: The Board requires an initial orientation, further job training depending on the job, and every employee is afforded opportunity for professional development.
-Click on Development and Training to learn about and register for these learning opportunities.
+SC Budget and Control Board TRAINING: The Board requires an initial orientation, further job training depending on the job, and every employee is afforded opportunity for professional development; course registration.

-BCB SAFETY TRAINING: BCB employees are to receive initial and regular refresher safety awareness training according to BCB policy and OSHA and other applicable regulations.
-All BCB employees will begin on their first day of hire with new employee safety training, emergency procedures and your right to know about hazardous chemicals in the workplace.
+DGS SAFETY TRAINING: DGS employees are to receive initial and regular refresher safety awareness training according to OSHA regulations and BCB-DGS policy.
+All DGS employees will begin on their first day of hire with new employee safety training, emergency procedures and your right to know about hazardous chemicals in the workplace.
 Other safety training will follow based on the employee's job requirements.
-Employees will be registered by the BCB Safety office and notified to attend instructor-led classes.
+Safety also provides driver training to employees throughout the Board as well as other safety training upon request.
+Employees will be registered by the Safety office and notified when and where to attend instructor-led classes (see - Safety Training Schedule (2015))

 Contract Employees also require safety training.
-Supervisors are to send the Temp Agency's form or use the Contract Personnel Action Form to notify Safety of New Hire, Transfer and Separation of a contracted employee.
-The information is also needed in case of employee injury.
+Supervisors are to send the Temp Agency's form or use the Contract Personnel Action Form to notify Safety of New Hire, Promotion, Transfer and Separation for contract employees.
+This information is also needed in case of employee injury.
+Additionally, Work Hours are needed for the annual FY Accountability and OSHA 300 CY reports.
+Note: BCB HR provides this information to Safety for all other employees.

 Performance Measure: (Click on Internal Documents.
 Forgot the Password?
 Call Safety)